AmsterdamPHP/amsterdamphp.nl/README.md

 7. ...
 8. **Profit!**, no I'm kidding, but the learning process should indeed be a profit for you.

+#### Booting up Vagrant Box

+To make it easier for you to contribute and use all the new and shiny, we have setup a Vagrant box.
+It is provisioned with Ansible, so you need to have a few extra things, these are the steps

+1. Install Ansible ([See Docs](http://www.ansibleworks.com/docs/intro_installation.html) or use HomeBrew on Mac OSX)
+2. Install VirtualBox
+3. Install Vagrant
+4. Run `vagrant up`
+5. Point `vagrant.amsterdamphp.dev` to `192.168.33.10`
+6. Code!

 ### Guidelines

 - use PSR-2 guidelines to write code